FrancescAlted/caterva/docs/sphinx/getting-started/description.rst

    :width: 40%
    :align: center

-Like other libraries like zarr or hdf5, Caterva stores the data into multidimensional chunks (yellow cubes).
+Like other libraries like zarr, hdf5 or TileDB, Caterva stores the data into multidimensional chunks (yellow cubes).
 These chunks can then be read individually, improving performance when reading slices of the dataset.
 But also, Caterva introduces a new level of chunking.
 Within each chunk, the data is re-partitioned into smaller multidimensional sets called blocks (green cubes).
 In this way, Caterva can read blocks individually